-Taking a Guatemala to El Salvador bus and trying to find some savings?
+Need a Guatemala to El Salvador bus and looking for some savings?
 Here’s the perfect solution!
 Find out how to do it for $10 instead of $30.
 Cheap, authentic and adventure all rolled into one, and at a third of the price.

 Chances are you’re departing from Lago Atitlan, because it’s a central location and everybody stops past it.
 You don’t want to pay $30 to take a shuttle.
 We don’t blame you, every dollar counts!
 If you wanna get to El Sal on the cheap there’s no need to head back to Antigua to find a connection, or brave Guatemala City for buses.
 Follow this easy step by step guide and you’ll be eating pupusas in no time.
 And if you need an El Salvador to Guatemala bus, just reverse the steps.
 It’s that easy.

 1. San Pedro, Lago Atitlan to Cocales.
 Leave at 5am from up at the central Catholic church.
 It’s still dark when you get up there, but the market people are already setting up, so it’s safe to walk around.
 1Hr – 10Quetzales – $1.25